A SURVEY OF OPTIONS AND STRATEGIES

 In summary, it would seem that the X-T3, even in a fully PD compliant connection context, does not exploit the possibility of negotiating elevated power levels through the PD protocol, simply because the camera does not need those elevated levels.
 The camera is, however, able to gainfully utilise the increased default power level offered by PD capable equipment (maximum current of 3000mA rather than 900mA), and this is why connection to a PD capable port (marked with the letters “PD”), is both advantageous, and preferable to connection through a standard port.

 USB HUBS NOT SUITABLE

 Power delivered via the USB port will charge the body battery, when the camera is switched off, however, it does not charge the grip batteries.
-Using the USB port, the time to fully charge a flat battery is about 300 minutes, or 5 hours.
+Using the USB port, the time to fully charge a flat battery is about 300 minutes, or 5 hours, when connected to a standard USB port.
+This time is reduced when using a PD port.
 Ability to charge the body battery via USB means that the battery can be left in the body on a quasi-permanent basis, which makes it un-necessary to remove the grip in order to charge the body battery (an inconvenience of the X-T1 camera when used with grip).

 When the camera is switched on, power input via the USB port, is used to supplement the power available from the battery.
 Importantly, the camera cannot be operated independently (that is, without a battery installed) solely on power delivered via the USB port.
-Even if the USB 5 Volts was delivered at a 3 Amp current, that would only produce 15 Watts of power, which may not be sufficient for operation without a battery, since the X-T3 is rated at 18 Watts.
+Even if the USB 5 Volts is delivered at a 1.5 Amps of current, that only produces 7.5 Watts of power, which is well below the X-T3’s 18 Watt power rating.
 However, during operation with the body battery installed, the USB supplied power can supplement the battery power, so that the battery does not run down, or is discharged only slowly.